Ayurvedic Golden Milk

 - Pour into a small sauce pan and heat over medium heat until hot but not boiling, keep stirring

-- Pour the warm & spicy warm drink over a filter in your favorite cup and add a little raw (manuka) honey to taste
+- Pour the warm & spicy warm drink over a filter in your favorite cup and add a little raw (manuka) honey or maple syrup to taste

 - Make yourself cozy and enjoy!